MY FIRST GAME JAM

 Immediately I knew that my limited time would also limit the size of the map I would be able to make.
 So I aimed for around 10 minutes of gameplay with distinct areas that the player has to solve before proceeding.
 This way there is never too much searching or backtracking that can turn into frustration.
 I also wanted the end to loop back to the beginning again so we close the bag nicely.

 Another goal I set for myself early with this level was that it should look “fun”.
-I wanted to emulate the feeling you get from looking at a Jak & Daxter level, where you simply want to go there because it looks fun and awesome.
+I wanted to emulate the feeling you get from looking at a Jak & Daxter level, where you simply want to that next thing in the distance because it looks fun and exciting.
 This would often mean creating objects where the player inherently knows what to do and simply wants to get there.